Hamdy410/Morse-Code-Machine/README.md

 ## Wiring Instructions
-A visual PDF represntation of the Morse Code Machine is found which can be used to help you.
+A visual PDF representation of the Morse Code Machine is found which can be used to help you.

-# Software Requirments and Setup
+# Software Requirements and Setup
 ## Integrated Development Environment (IDE)
 1. __Visual Studio Code (VS Code)__:
    * I have used VS Code as my primary code editor, however other compatible IDEs could be used and an example is provided later on.